nrwl/nx/docs/shared/cypress-plugin.md

 > Info about [Cypress Component Testing can be found here](/cypress/cypress-component-testing)

-If the `@nrwl/cypress` package is not installed, install the version that matches your `@nrwl/workspace` version.
+If the `@nrwl/cypress` package is not installed, install the version that matches your `nx` package version.

 ```bash
 yarn add --dev @nrwl/cypress